AymanM7/Tesla-APAC-Global-Mobility-Dashboard/README.md

 - Dashboard Interaction <a href ="https://github.com/AymanM7/Tesla-APAC-Global-Mobility-Dashboard/blob/main/Screenshot%202025-05-19%20163528.png">View Dashboard</a>

 ## Process
-- Verify Data for any missing values, and sort out same values
+- Verify Data for any missing values, and sort out same values.
 - Ensure data is clean and consistent.
 - Utilize Pivot Tables  to identify key trends, segment mobile office demand by country, and summarize regional privacy compliance metrics from the Excel data before visualizing in Tableau.
 - Leverage bar charts, scatter plots, filled maps, and symbol maps to clearly represent complex metrics and (KPIS).